Call for Workshop Papers

 Submissions are limited to a total of six pages, including all content and references, must be in PDF format, and formatted according to the new Standard ACM Conference Proceedings Template.
 Additional information about formatting and style files is available here.

-All accepted papers will be published in the ACM Digital Library and invited to present posters at the workshop.
+All accepted papers will be eligible to be published in the ACM Digital Library and will be archived on the AdKDD website.